adershsanthosh/Algoooeee/Readme.md

 # Algoooeee Project

 Welcome to the Algoooeee project!
-This repository hosts algorithms and data structures implementations.
+This repository is for algorithmic trading implementations.
 We use a standard fork-and-pull-request workflow for all contributions.

 ## Prerequisites

-Before you begin, ensure you have Git installed on your local machine.
+Before you begin.

-*   **Install Git**: You can download and install the latest version from the official [Git-SCM website](git-scm.com).
+- **Install Git**: You can download and install the latest version from the official [Git-SCM website](git-scm.com).
+- **Install Python**: You can download and install the python.3.14.xx version from the official [Python-ORG website](www.python.org/downloads).

 ## Setup Instructions